 Contextual personalization never serves the control group variant.

-The opposite of this approach is to create very sparse features such as 'Product title', which is unique for each product, making it hard for contextual personalization to reuse this information across different products.
+The opposite of this approach is to create very sparse features such as "Product title," which is unique for each product.
+This makes it hard for contextual personalization to reuse this information for different products.

 There should always be a way to make features denser.
 For example, instead of setting hours of the day as input, you could create three groups — morning, afternoon, and evening.